Torvec/challenge_4_Coding_Quiz/README.md

 ## Description

 The week 04 challenge is to create a timed multiple choice quiz designed to assess coding skills and will include a scoring system that you can save your initials to.

+## GitHub Pages

+Visit the GitHub pages link to see website: [Coding Quiz](https://torvec.github.io/challenge_4_Coding_Quiz/)

 ## Visuals